apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: Welcome Haochao Zhuang as new committer
+    content: Based on his continuous contributions, Haochao Zhuang (a.k.a [dmsolr](https://github.com/dmsolr)) has been voted as a new committer.
+    time: Oct.
+20th 2019
   - header: SkyWalking 6.4.0 release
     content: Highly recommend to upgrade due to Pxx metrics calculation bug.
 Make agent working in JDK9+ Module system.
     time: Sep.
 11th 2019